Aeneas nanosatellite of USC/SERC

 ADACS features the MAI-100 of Maryland Aerospace, which contains three miniature reaction wheels and three electromagnetic torque rods in a hermetically sealed enclosure, an external PNI MicroMag3 magnetometer, and coarse sun-sensing ability via the body-mounted solar panels.

 The DEPS (Deployable Electrical Power System), manufactured by ClydeSpace (UK), controls eight SpectroLab UTJ (Ultra Triple Junction) solar panels (three body-mounted, one end-mounted and four deployable) that charge three pairs of Lithium Ion Polymer batteries and provides power distribution.

 The flight software for Aeneas is spread across the two flight processor boards.
-The projects refers to these PPMs as "Upper" and "Lower," in reference to their position on the nanosatellite stack.
-Though several core functions are common to both, in general the Upper PPM contains all code relevant to C&DH (Command and Data Handling), while the Lower PPM contains all code relevant to ADACS.
+The projects refer to these PPMs as "Upper" and "Lower," in reference to their position on the nanosatellite stack.
+Though several core functions are common to both, in general, the Upper PPM contains all code relevant to C&DH (Command and Data Handling), while the Lower PPM contains all code relevant to ADACS.

 Orbit of all secondary payloads: Elliptical orbit of 770 km x 480 km, inclination = 66º.

 The NASA/LSP (Launch Services Program) sponsored secondary spacecraft on this ELaNa-6 flight are:

 • CINEMA (CubeSat for Ions, Neutrals, Electrons, & MAgnetic fields), a 3U CubeSat of UCB/SSL (USA), ICL (UK), KHU (Korea), and NASA/ARC.